-The counselor then turned to the Christmas story.
+The advocate then turned to the Christmas story.
 “Do you know the story of Joseph and Mary and the baby Jesus?
 Mary was a virgin and yet she was pregnant.
 God asked Joseph to take the boy Jesus and to raise him as his own child.
 Jesus was not the son of Joseph, but he willingly served as his father.
-He supported him, fathered him and thus served God and man.”
+He supported him, fathered him, and thus served God and man.”

 Sam’s attitude changed dramatically.
 “You’re right,” he said, “I just had to hear it.”

 Sam agreed to go back into the home and an appointment was arranged with a pro-life doctor.
 Diane turned out to be over four months pregnant.
-Now Sam joins her in looking forward to their Christmas baby, a child that is his to love, father and raise.
+Now Sam joins her in looking forward to their Christmas baby, a child that is his to love, father, and raise.

 Counseling the Boyfriend

-John, Patti and Linda arrived at the Center one morning at about the same time.
+John, Patti, and Linda arrived at the Center one morning at about the same time.
 Patti came to the desk saying that she thought she might be pregnant and that she needed information regarding abortion or possible alternatives.
 As Patti was filling out the information card, the counselor turned to John and Linda and asked if they were with Patti.
 Linda said that she was a friend, too.
-The counselor asked John, “If Patti is pregnant, are you the father?”
+The advocate asked John, “If Patti is pregnant, are you the father?”

-When John had calmed down the counselor invited all three of them into one of the private counseling rooms to view a special visual presentation informing them fully on exactly what abortion is and how it is performed.
+When John had calmed down the advocate invited all three of them into one of the private counseling rooms to view a special visual presentation informing them fully on exactly what abortion is and how it is performed.

-At this point, the counselor was wondering what would come next.
+At this point, the advocate was wondering what would come next.
 As she talked to the three of them, she prayed that God would give her the proper words to use, the right things to say.

-The counselor explained that most people have no concept of what abortion is or what is involved.
+The advocate explained that most people have no concept of what abortion is or what is involved.
 When going to abortion clinics, they are not told about the baby they carry, they are not told about procedures and they are not told about the risks to the life or future health of the mother.

 “We show the truth,” she told them.
 “We want people to know.
-A good doctor, one who is faithful to his oath, will tell his patient before surgery what he is going to do and what the hoped-for improvement is as well and the dangers.
+A good doctor, one who is faithful to his oath, will tell his patient before surgery what he is going to do and what the hoped-for improvement is as well as the dangers.
 Abortion doctors can’t tell their patients such things or they would lose almost all of their patients.
 We care and we want to help.”

-The counselor explained to John that the taking of human life in abortion is a form of murder.
+The advocate explained to John that the taking of human life in abortion is a form of murder.
 She asked, “If God is the one who determines when life ends, aren’t you playing God by ending this life now by an act of your will?”

 Patti was excited.
 “I am very happy.
 I am starting to love the baby already.”

 John finally admitted that he was the baby’s father and that he loved Patti very much.
 He said that he wanted to get married to her so perhaps they should be getting along with their plans.
-John then added something that made the counselor happy.
+John then added something that made the advocate happy.
 “I have friends who put out our college newspaper.
 I am going to talk to them about putting an ad for your Hotline and for the Center in the paper as a public service.
 Others really need to know about abortion and get good counseling.”

 Counseling a Parent

 Jennifer came to the Center with her mother.
-Jenny was 17, pregnant and very much in love with her boyfriend.
+Jenny was 17, pregnant, and very much in love with her boyfriend.
 Jenny was also pro-life.

-In contrast to Jenny, her mother, recently divorced, hated Jenny’s boyfriend stating bluntly, “If that *%#&#%&! ever comes around again I’ll kill him.”
+In contrast to Jenny, her mother, who recently divorced, hated Jenny’s boyfriend stating bluntly, “If that *%#&#%&! ever comes around again I’ll kill him.”
 She was also insistent that Jennifer have an abortion.